 Urticaria and angioedema

-The allergic process can affect the skin producing 2 main types of rashes namely urticaria (hives, nettle rash, welts) or eczema (see atopic dermatitis).
+The allergic process can affect the skin producing two main types of rashes: urticaria (hives, nettle rash, welts) or eczema (see atopic dermatitis).

 Urticaria is a red itchy bumpy rash that is often short-lived and can appear in various shapes and sizes anywhere on the body.
-It is very common affecting 1 in 5 of the population at some time in their lives.
+It is very common affecting one in five of the population at some time in their lives.
 In some people urticaria is accompanied by large dramatic swellings commonly affecting lips, eyelids, tongue and hand called angioedema.

 In many individuals, no cause can be found for the urticaria and angioedema but it can occur as part of an allergic reaction such as to foods, drugs, insect stings.
 Sometimes external/physical stimuli can provoke the condition such as sunshine, water, pressure on the skin, exercise and stress.